This evening, after church and dinner

 before he set her apart as a full-time missionary.

-On the drive, we witnessed the most beautiful rainbow ever, which stayed
+On the drive, we witnessed the most beautiful rainbow, which stayed

 vibrant and curled its way over the temple when we pulled into the parking lot.

 It was a sign.
-A sign from God that let me know that this was all good.
+A sign from God that let me know that this is all good.

-All of it was good, with the heartache, tears, and sacrifices.
+All of it; the heartache, tears, and sacrifices.

 I felt so much better.